What is a toxic work environment: Causes & top tips to detoxify your workplace

 Keep reading!

-What are the signs of a toxic work environment?
+10 Signs of a toxic work environment

 Ahoy, brave warriors!
 Now that we've set sail on our journey to conquer toxic work environments, it's time to navigate the treacherous waters by recognizing the signs that indicate you're in the midst of a toxic workplace.
-So grab your trusty compass of self-awareness, and let's dive into these common signs of a toxic work environment:

-Drama llamas and toxic tornadoes
+1. Drama llamas and toxic tornadoes

 Picture this: your office resembles a tornado-stricken town, with drama swirling around like debris in the wind.
 In toxic workplace cultures, drama is the currency of choice, and the drama llamas thrive on it.